baihuqian/baihuqian.github.io/_posts/Python/2018-02-11-python-basics.md

 	print('zero')
 ```

-Python uses `if... elif... else` for conditions, an there's a comma following the evaluation.
+Python uses `if... elif... else` for conditions, and there's a comma following the evaluation.

 ## Loop
 ### `for` loop